Learning New Tasks from a Few Examples with Soft-Label Prototypes: Experimental settings and datasets

+\paragraph{Experimental settings} We experiment with two settings in terms of amounts of available data.
+The first is a limited-resource setting where we only train / fine-tune our models in a few-shot manner on small amounts of training data (i.e., in the absence of auxiliary training data).
+The other setting is a high-resource setting where we assume that auxiliary training data is available for additional training / fine-tuning.

+\paragraph{Datasets} We tackle few-shot learning of previously unseen tasks (i.e., not seen during training/fine-tuning), and so our work is similar to \citet{leopard}.
+For our high-resource setting, we train and test our models on the same data as \citet{leopard} to ensure direct comparability.
+For our limited-resource setting, we test in the same way but do not utilise any auxiliary training data; i.e., we only utilise few-shot fine-tuning data for unseen tasks (i.e., only using a very small set of training/fine-tuning examples for the test tasks).

+\paragraph{High-resource setting auxiliary training data} Similar to \citet{leopard}, we use GLUE \citep{glue} to train our models in the high-resource setting.
+This dataset consists of a range of natural language tasks such as entailment, classification and textual similarity, which are used for model training and evaluation.
+We use only the training split for meta-learning.
+Similar to \citet{leopard}, the MNLI \cite{mnli} and SNLI \cite{snli} entailment tasks, which are three-label classification problems, are split in a pairwise manner such that they are included as multiple two-label datasets during training.
+Following \citet{leopard}, we also train for detecting the sentiment contained within phrases of a sentence by using the phrase-level annotations in SST2 \cite{glue}.
+We utilise the same validation sets -- labelled Amazon review data from music, toys and videos for sentiment classification \cite{amz-reviews}.
+We provide dataset and training details in Appendix \ref{appendix:meta_training_datasets}.

-For comparison purposes, we use the same set of tasks and datasets as \citet{leopard}.
-This set covers a variety of text classification tasks with a large number of classes, ranging from 2 to 13.
-The tasks include (a) \textbf{Entity typing} - CoNLL-2003 \cite{conll-2003} and MIT-Restaurant \cite{mitr} datasets; (b) \textbf{Review rating classification} - review ratings from Amazon Reviews \cite{amz-reviews} and three-way classification on the data; (c) \textbf{Text classification} - scraped social media data from crowdflower\footnote{\url{https://www.figure-eight.com/data-for-everyone/}} which comprises sentiment and emotion classification in a range of domains, as well as political bias detection; and (d) \textbf{Natural language inference} in the scientific domain -- the SciTail dataset.\ \cite{Khot2018SciTaiLAT}.
+\paragraph{Evaluation data} We use the same test datasets and evaluation setting as \citet{leopard} for both the high-resource and low-resource settings.
+These cover a variety of text classification tasks: (a) \textit{Entity typing} -- the CoNLL-2003 \cite{conll-2003} and MIT-Restaurant \cite{mitr} datasets; (b) \textit{Review rating classification} -- review ratings from Amazon Reviews \cite{amz-reviews} with a three-way classification; (c) \textit{Text classification} -- scraped social media data from crowdflower comprising sentiment and emotion classification in a range of domains, as well as political bias detection; and (d) \textit{Natural language inference} in the scientific domain -- the SciTail dataset \cite{Khot2018SciTaiLAT}.
+We use the same data splits, which are publicly available.
+During evaluation, \citet{leopard} fine-tune their models using a small few-shot (support) training set per test task (using a $k$-shot setting of $4, 8, 16$ examples per class), and then evaluate performance on each task's dedicated, unseen test set.
+As model performance can be affected by the $k$ examples chosen for training/fine-tuning, for each task and for every k, they sample $10$ few-shot training sets and report the mean and standard deviation, which we also adopt in our experiments.